Learning to summarize from human feedback: Related work

 \section{Related work}

 Most directly related to our work is previous work using human feedback to train summarization models with RL \cite{bohm2019better,ziegler2019fine}.
-Bohm et al.\@ \cite{bohm2019better} learn a reward function from a dataset of human ratings of 2,500 CNN/DM summaries, and train a policy whose summaries are preferred to a policy optimizing ROUGE score.
+Bohm et al.\@ \cite{bohm2019better} learn a reward function from a dataset of human ratings of 2.5k CNN/DM summaries, and train a policy whose summaries are preferred to a policy optimizing ROUGE.
 Our work is most similar to \cite{ziegler2019fine}, who also train Transformer models \cite{vaswani2017attention} to optimize human feedback across a range of tasks, including summarization on the Reddit TL;DR and CNN/DM datasets.
 Unlike us, they train in an online manner and find the model highly extractive.
 They note that their labelers prefer extractive summaries and have low agreement rates with researchers.
-Compared to \cite{ziegler2019fine}, we use significantly larger models, move to the batch setting for collecting human feedback, ensure high labeler-researcher agreement, and make some algorithmic modifications, such as separating the policy and value networks and initializing our models from a policy fine-tuned on the reference summaries.
+Compared to \cite{ziegler2019fine}, we use significantly larger models, move to the batch setting for collecting human feedback, ensure high labeler-researcher agreement, and make some algorithmic modifications, such as separating the policy and value networks.